momotsow/rails-blog/README.md

 ### Key Features <a name="key-features"></a>

-- Add comments
+- Add comments for the blog
-- Add likes
+- Add likes for the blog
-- Delete comments
+- Delete comments for the blog
-- Remove likes
+- Remove likes for the blog

 <p align="right">(<a href="#readme-top">back to top</a>)</p>